Education Abroad

 Our students embrace education abroad—three-quarters of the student body travel abroad for research, service, work or internship opportunities.

 The history department sponsors two programs – in Cambridge and Peru.
-Additionally, the Office of Education Abroad offers study abroad programs on six continents.
+Additionally, the Office of Education Abroad & Away offers more than 140 approved study abroad programs on six continents.

 Study at England's most famous university for a summer.
-Jointly sponsored by the English and History Departments, and limited to 30 students, the Davidson Summer Program at Cambridge has been part of Davidson curriculum for more than 30 years.
+Jointly sponsored by the English and History Departments, and limited to 20 students, the summer Davidson in Cambridge program has been part of Davidson curriculum for more than 40 years.
 The program focuses on the history and literature of late 18th- and 19th-century Britain.
 Each week features morning lectures conceived as a mini-unit, some even delivered "on site," with travel.
 Designed to immerse students in British culture, the program features:

 Davidson in Peru